 In the central aisle, ceiling luminaires are lined up, controlled by daylight, clouds and the sun.
 Light is in motion, is sometimes soft, sometimes radiant, sometimes summer morning warm, sometimes glistening cool, but always suitable for the surroundings.

 All this - dynamic ceiling lighting, playful accent lighting, reflective liveliness and clear signalling - plays together: The various elements complement each other to form an interactive work of art that serves the citizens and blends harmoniously into the existing urban design.

-The following trades worked together to realise this project.
-Overall planning: Wolfgang Mesenholl and team (MWM planning group), lighting art concept: Rolf Zavelberg and Gordon Axmann (Aktivraum agency), software development: Marco Endreß (Endreß Mess- und Regeltechnik) in co-operation with Aktivraum, luminaire construction: Thomas Bernhardt and Tobias Volk (WSH) in co-operation with Aktivraum, locksmithery/wall cladding: Manfred Hamacher and team (Gutzeit), electrical installation: Dieter Anders and Mr. Wache (Elektro Geuer), Client: City of Brühl, Project Management: Uwe Dieckmann
+We would like to thank the City of Brühl for the commission and the trust as well as all other participants for the cooperation.
+The light production, for which we were responsible, was embedded in a redesign project of the city of Brühl.
+Overall planning: Wolfgang Mesenholl and team (MWM planning group), Lighting art concept: Rolf Zavelberg and Gordon Axmann (Aktivraum agency), Software development: Marco Endreß (Endreß Mess- und Regeltechnik) in co-operation with Aktivraum, Luminaire construction: Thomas Bernhardt and Tobias Volk (WSH) following ideas from Aktivraum, Locksmithery/wall cladding: Manfred Hamacher and team (Gutzeit), Electrical installation: Dieter Anders and Mr. Wache (Elektro Geuer), Client: City of Brühl, Project Management: Uwe Dieckmann

 Aktivraum, Volksgartenstr.
 1, 50677 Cologne, Germany